sfu-ireceptor/turnkey-service-php/README.md

 scripts/load_rearrangements.sh imgt <IMGT files>
 ```

-### :warning: Loading many sequence annotations
+### Loading many sequence annotations
-Loading many sequence annotations can take a long time.

-It is important to note that depending on the size of the data in your rearrangement files, loading the rearrangements can take a very long time.
-As a result, it is good practice to use the Unix "nohup" command to control the rearrantement loading.
-The Unix nohup command allows you to run a long running command in the background, redirects the output of that command to a file, and allows you to log out and come back to check on the progress of your command later.
-You would use the nohup command as follows:
+:warning: Loading many sequence annotations can take hours.
+We recomend using `nohup`, a Unix command allowing to run a command in the background.
+You can redirect the command output to a file.
+It allows you to log out and come back later to check on the progress of your command.
+An example of loading sequence annotations using `nohup`:

 ```
-nohup scripts/load_rearrangements.sh mixcr STUDY_FOLDER/*.txt > rearrangement.log &
+nohup scripts/load_rearrangements.sh mixcr my_study_folder/*.txt > progress.log &
 ```
-Also note that both the load_metadata.sh and the load_rearrangement.sh command produce log files for every file that they process.
-If you want to view the log files simply refere to the files in the log directory.
-Log files are named using date and the file that was processed.

-## Maintenance
+## Backing up the database
-When your data is loaded, make sure to [back up the database](doc/database_backup.md) to avoid going through the loading process again if a problem happens.
+When you've loaded your data, we recommend [backing up the database](doc/database_backup.md) to avoid having to load your data again in case a problem happens.

 ## More information
 - [How it works](doc/how_it_works.md)